bertuginal/bertuginal/README.md

 <h3 align="center">↓ I'm a Junior Software Developer ↓</h3>

 ##
-Hello, I'm Bertug.
+Hello, I'm Bertuğ.
 I was born on August 6, 2000.
 I live in Izmir.
-I am a 4th year Computer Engineering student at Elazig Fırat University.
+I graduated department of Computer Engineering from Fırat University.
 I love researching and learning new information.
 To improve myself, I produce new projects, learn new programming languages, watch personal development and software videos and attend seminars.
 I am ambitious and problem solver. <b>"My biggest goal is to be a successful software developer."</b>

 * ⚡  Request + Decision = Success
 * 🖥️  See my portfolio at [About me](https://bertuginal.github.io/)!